Director: J.J. Abrams

 Having built upon what was originally envisioned, the groundwork of Star Trek has evolved to foundationalize our contemporary understanding of the space opera.
 And with the sharp mind of director J.J.
 Abrams at the helm of the latest film in Gene Roddenberry’s franchise, simply titled Star Trek, the creator’s concept is once again proven an immovable force in pop-culture iconography.
 But now it’s just a helluva lot more fun.
 Abrams’ picture races onto the screen and seems to end almost as fast as it begins, despite the just-over-two-hour running time, because we’re so completely entertained on a cinematic aesthetic level, while emotionally absorbed on another.
 The exceptional thing about Abrams’ reimagining of the series, beyond being at once smart and more engaging than most other blockbusters, is that his film renews the franchise without starting from scratch.
 Like Ouroboros, it begins where Roddenberry’s original strain left off and reprocesses from there.

-Though the characters have always provided the dynamism of the franchise, the effects here make for splendid visuals bursting with phasers and photon torpedoes and wild spatial anomalies.
-There’s always something stunning onscreen, from alien monsters to dizzying spaceship designs—it’s an ocular playground.
+Though the characters have always provided the dynamism of the franchise, the effects here make for splendid visuals—bursting with phasers and photon torpedoes and wild spatial anomalies.
+There’s always something stunning onscreen, from alien monsters to dizzying spaceship designs.
+It’s a visual playground.
 Light sources have natural sheen thanks to lens flares, where in space scenes they remind us how planets reflect the sun’s rays.
-Abrams brings the series alive via these effects, leaving behind the television roots and occasionally low budgets of the previous films, thanks in part to the reported $150 million Paramount Pictures entrusted in him to generate a success.
+Abrams brings the series alive through these effects, leaving behind the television shows’ roots and occasionally low budgets of the previous films, thanks in part to the reported $150 million Paramount Pictures entrusted in him to generate a success.
 Their investment was a sound one.